How To Create To-Do Lists In WordPress

 Locate the previously saved to-do list data file in your hard drive or external drive and click ‘Open’ …

-The data from the existing to-do file will be imported.
+Your file data will be imported.

-After configuring all plugin settings, you can start create and edit your lists.
+After configuring all plugin settings, you are ready to start creating and editing your to-do lists.

-To create a new to do list, log into your WordPress admin, then scroll down the menu and select To-Do List > To-Do List …
+To create a new to-do list, log into your WordPress dashboard, then scroll down the menu and select To-Do List > To-Do List …

-This brings you to the ‘To-Do List’ page …
+This brings up the ‘To-Do List’ page …

-Adding New To-Do Items To Your List
+Adding New To-Do Items

-There are a number of ways to add new to-do items.
+There are a number of ways to add new to-do items to your list.

-All the above methods will take you to the ‘Add New To-Do Item’ area.
+The above methods will take you to the ‘Add New To-Do Item’ area.

-Select the options you have enabled for your to-do items, add appropriate information into the relevant fields and click on the ‘Submit To-Do Item’ button to add the item to your list …
+Select the options you have enabled for your to-do items, enter appropriate values and information into the relevant fields and click on the ‘Submit To-Do Item’ button to add the new to-do item …

-You can also assign multiple users to the same item (click on ‘x’ to remove a user) …
+You can also make multiple users responsible for the same item (click on ‘x’ to delete a user) …

 Edit And Delete Items

-To edit or delete an item, click on the ‘Edit’ or ‘Delete’ buttons associated with each item under the ‘Action’ column …
+To edit or delete an item, click on the ‘Edit’ or ‘Delete’ buttons next to each item under the ‘Action’ column …

-When users assigned with completing an item tick the item checkbox …
+When users assigned with completing an item click on the item check box …

-… the item no longer appears in the “To-Do” list …
+… the item is deleted from the “To-Do” list …

-And gets added to the ‘Completed Items’ section located in the main screen of the ‘To-Do List’ plugin …
+And gets added to the ‘Completed Items’ table located in the ’To-Do List’ screen …

 Additional Plugin Information

-To learn more about using WordPress widgets, see the tutorial below:
+To learn more about how to use widgets in WordPress, see the tutorial below:

-Using Plugin Short Codes
+Using The Cleverness Plugin Short Codes

-To access the plugin’s short code documentation, select To-Do List > To-Do List from the dashboard menu …
+To access the plugin’s shortcode documentation, select To-Do List > To-Do List from the dashboard menu …

-Click the ‘Help’ tab on the corner of your screen …
+Click on the ‘Help’ tab on the corner of your screen …

-Click on the ‘Shortcodes’ tab to access the Shortcode Documentation …
+Click on the ‘Shortcodes’ menu to access the Shortcode Documentation …

 Congratulations!
-Now you know how to add to-do lists to your WordPress site or blog.
+Now you can create and add to-do lists to your WordPress site.